 You can also get a 25% off coupon when you make an Amazon return at Kohl’s.
 That’s just one of the many shopping hacks at Kohl’s.

 Publix store coupons are plentiful.
 Within the weekly ad, you’ll find a few in-store coupons.
 But where the coupons shine is in the Extra Savings booklets.
 You can find these in store near the weekly ad, or print them on Publix.com.
-These coupons refresh every three weeks.
+These coupons refresh every two weeks.

 Rite Aid store coupons can be found in the weekly ad.
-You’ll see the code “RC49” followed by numerals below the coupon’s barcode, letting you know that the coupon is considered a Rite Aid coupon.
+You’ll see the code “RC” followed by numerals below the coupon’s barcode, letting you know that the coupon is considered a Rite Aid coupon.

 However, for no good reason, Rite Aid sometimes refers to these coupons as “Rite Aid Manufacturer Coupons,” which is kind of an oxymoron.
 For all intents and purposes, you should think of these as store coupons, which can be used in conjunction with another manufacturer coupon on the purchase of one item.
 If you’re still a little confused, check out our guide that will show you exactly how to coupon at Rite Aid.